python/cpython/Doc/library/argparse.rst

        --bar BAR  bar help

-   The optional parameters *argument_default* and *conflict_handler* allow for finer-grained control of the behavior of the argument group.
-Both of these parameters behave similarly to *argument_default* and *conflict_handler* parameters of :meth:`~ArgumentParser.add_argument`.
+   The optional keyword-only parameters argument_default_ and conflict_handler_ allow for finer-grained control of the behavior of the argument group.
+These parameters have the same meaning as in the :class:`~ArgumentParser` constructor, but apply specifically to the argument group rather than the entire parser.
-   However, when passes into :meth:`add_argument_group`, these parameters apply to all arguments added to the group.

    Note that any arguments not in your user-defined groups will end up back in the usual "positional arguments" and "optional arguments" sections.